-The text entitled "Introduction" was produced by an Editorial Committee of the Council of the Parliament of the World's Religions in Chicago.
-It was meant to serve as a brief summary of the "Declaration Toward a Global Ethic" for publicity purposes.
+The text entitled 'Introduction' was produced by an Editorial Committee of the 'Council' of the Parliament of the World's Religions in Chicago on the basis of the Declaration itself composed in Tübingen (here headed 'Principles').
+It was meant to serve as a brief summary of the Declaration for publicity purposes.